Can chickens fly?

 There's a simple explanation.
 Chickens can fly!
 They're not good at it, they can't fly high and they can't fly far, but they will, if given the chance, test their wings from a very young age.

-Why wild chickens fly.
+Can wild chickens fly?

 It's a matter of survival.